This was a project I did in photography school. The assignment about character portraits was to capture personality in your pictures.

 I was in Angola in 1989.
 I started out in Luanda and then on to neighbouring villages by plane visiting refugee camps and hospitals.
 I was there for about a weekDeborah Moses Sanks

-In a country where the majority of people works in agriculture countless civilians were killed or heavily injured by land mines during and after war.
+In a country where the majority of people work in agriculture countless civilians were killed or heavily injured by land mines during and after the war.

 When Deborah went to Angola with her camera.
 She saw what the war and the land mines did to this country and she captured it on film.

 She told me about dead bodies piled up left and right on the way to a hospital that was already overwhelmed with incoming patients.
 She said she will never forget a #women sitting on the side of the street.
 No legs.
 No wheelchair.